SambaCommunications/Samba-Android-SDK/README.md

 ## Let's code

 In order to connect to our system you will need a publisherId and a secretKey.
-Please contact your SambaNetworks Account Manager or contact us at sales@sambanetworks.com in order to receive these.
+Please contact your SambaNetworks Account Manager or contact us at sales@sambanetworks.com in order to get these.

-To properly initialize the Samba SDK, you need to call the init method either in the Application class or in the first activity.
+To properly initialize the Samba SDK you need to call the init method either in the Application class or in the first activity.

 ```